scio-labs/use-inkathon/examples/react-ts/README.md

 pnpm install
 pnpm run dev

-# Alternatively, to compile the package and run the example in parallel:
+# Or compile & watch the package and run the example in parallel:
 # NOTE: Run this from the root directory
-pnpm run dev-with-example
+pnpm run dev:react-example
 ```